drp004/drp004/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer and lifelong learner.
 Here's a bit about me:

-🔭 About Me :
+🔭 About Me : 3rd year Computer Science Student

-  🌱 Currently learning: Artificial Intelligents
+  🌱 Currently learning: Artificial Intelligents / Machine Learning

   👨‍💻 I’m a passionately curious about ML and AI